-And Peloton’s Watch App also makes it easy to glance at your metrics during class –or just see how much time is left in your workout.
-Plus, you can turn up the music by adjusting the Digital Crown making it really convenient.
+One thing we love about Peloton’s Watch App is how easy it is to glance at your metrics during class –or see how much time is left in your workout.
+Plus, the app makes turning up or down the music by adjusting the Digital Crown really convenient.

 - How to Use Peloton and AirPods Together

 - Peloton: The best Power Tray Tables for your Indoor Trainer

 - How to use Strava Routes: everything you need to know about the Strava subscription feature